 1. Fur Goodness Sake Dog Nail Clippers Large Breed

-This product made from a heavy-duty material so it is sturdy hence giving confidence to first-time users as well as professionals of the dog nail clippers.
-Besides, the grips are soft but never slip while you use it.
+This product is made from a heavy-duty material so it is sturdy hence giving confidence to first-time users as well as professionals of the dog nail clippers.
+Besides, the grips are soft but never slip while you use them.

 It has a guard that stays in position when you move it all to the right and back to the left slowly and feel the guard halt in place.

-Moreover, these clippers have longer handles than your typical clippers making it easy to use because more pressure is on the cutter and less on your hands.
+Moreover, these clippers have longer handles than your typical clippers making them easy to use because more pressure is on the cutter and less on your hands.